Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Introduction

-The meaning of information-dependent allocation scheme is illustrated in following example.
+The meaning of information-dependent allocation scheme is illustrated in the following example.
 Let $\mathcal{W}_0=\{0,\dots,7\}$ be a message set.
 In each block $i=1,2,\dots$ of length $4$, the source wishes to communicate a randomly chosen message $w_0(i)\in\mathcal{W}_0$ to the destination via a single half-duplex constrained relay node.
-The alphabet of both source and relays equals $\{0,1,\textrm{N}\}$ where ``N'' indicates a channel use without transmission and $\{0,1\}$ is a $q=2$-ary transmission alphabet.
-Let $\mathbf{x}_0(i)$ be the codeword chosen by the source encoder to represent $w_0(i)$ in block $i$ and let $\mathbf{x}_1(i)$ indicate the codeword chosen by the relay encoder for representing $w_0(i-1)$ in block $i$.
+A direct link between source and destination does not exist.
+Suppose the alphabet of both source and relay equals $\{0,1,\textrm{N}\}$ where ``N'' indicates a channel use without transmission and $\{0,1\}$ is a $q=2$-ary transmission alphabet.
+The half-duplex constraint is modeled as follows.
+When the relay uses symbol~``N'', i.e. the relay is quiet, it is able to listen to the source and otherwise not.
+Let $\mathbf{x}_0(i)$ be the codeword chosen by the source encoder to represent $w_0(i)$ in block~$i$ and let $\mathbf{x}_1(i)$ indicate the codeword chosen by the relay encoder for representing $w_0(i-1)$ in block~$i$.
 The coding scheme is illustrated in Table \ref{cod_example_rand}.
 The source encoder maps each message $w_0(i)$ to $\mathbf{x}_0(i)$ by allocating the corresponding binary representation of $w_0(i)$, i.e. three bits, to four time slots.
-The precise allocation of the three bits to four slots is determined by the first two binary digits of codeword $\mathbf{x}_0(i-1)$.
-Based on the first two binary digits of the noiselessly received codeword $\mathbf{x}_0(i)$, the relay encoder determines which time slot to use for transmission in $\mathbf{x}_1(i+1)$.
+The precise allocation of the three bits to four time slots is determined by the following protocol.
+In the first block, the source allocates three bits to the first three time slots of $\mathbf{x}_0(1)$.
+Now assume that the source has already sent codeword $\mathbf{x}_0(i)$ to the relay.
+Based on the first two binary digits of the noiselessly received codeword $\mathbf{x}_0(i)$, the relay encoder determines which of the four time slots to use for transmission in $\mathbf{x}_1(i+1)$ according to the following rule: $00$, $01$, $10$, $11$ in $\mathbf{x}_0(i)$ tells the relay to send in the first, the second, the third or the fourth time slot of $\mathbf{x}_1(i+1)$.
 The binary value to be transmitted in $\mathbf{x}_1(i+1)$ is equal to the third bit in $\mathbf{x}_0(i)$.
+Since the source encoder knows the scheme used by the relay, it can allocate its three new bits in $\mathbf{x}_0(i+1)$ to those slots in which the relay is able to listen.
 Hence, the relay encodes a part of its information in the timing of the transmission symbols.
-Since the source encoder knows the scheme used to determine the relay's transmission slot, it can allocate its three new bits in $\mathbf{x}_0(i+1)$ to those slots in which the relay is able to listen.
-The sink then determines the message from the received relay codeword using both the position of the transmission symbol and its value.
-In this example, a rate of $0.75$ bit/use is achievable.
-By allowing arbitrarily long codewords, we will show that the strategy approaches $1.1389$ bits per use which is also the capacity of the single relay cascade with half-duplex constraint when the transmission alphabet is binary.
+The sink estimates message~$w_0(i-1)$ from the received relay codeword~$\mathbf{x}_1(i)$ using both the position of the transmission symbol and its value and obtains~$\hat{w}_0(i)$.
+In this example, a rate of $0.75$ bit per use is asymptotically achievable if the number of blocks becomes large.
+By allowing arbitrarily long codewords, we will show that an extension of the strategy approaches $1.1389$~b/u which is also the capacity of the single relay cascade with half-duplex constraint when the transmission alphabet is binary.